Golf industry marketing strategy – Parity vs “kickassery”

 Let me tell you a story that illustrates the shortcomings of the typical golf industry marketing strategy…

 I just bought a new driver.
 Not a two-year-old discounted driver, but a shiny new model from one of the biggest brands in golf.
-I did it for several reasons, none very rational:
+I did it for several reasons, none of which were rational:

-- I couldn’t find any consistency with my current driver.
+• I couldn’t find any consistency with my old, Adams driver.

-Which brings me to the topic at hand: Marketing strategy in the golf equipment business has always revolved around product launches.
+Which brings me to the topic at hand: Golf industry marketing strategy has always revolved around logical lists of features and frequent product launches.
 And every launch promises a few more yards.